On this page MSMS families will find the following information:

 - What time is Early Dismissal?
 Early dismissal is 12:00 P.M.
 Pick up time is 12:00 P.M. to 12:15 P.M.
-After School Care is normally available on early dismissal days, however we advise you to check with front desk.
-(Please note: if you arrive AFTER 12:15 P.M your child will automatically got to After School Care and you will be charged the daily fee.)
+After School Care is normally available on early dismissal days, however, we advise you to check with the front desk.
+(Please note: if you arrive AFTER 12:15 P.M your child will automatically go to After School Care and you will be charged the daily fee.)

 - Is there a school supplies list?
 No, school supplies are provided by the school and you will be billed for these items.
 We are able to purchase in bulk at a very discounted price that we pass on to the MSMS families.

 - Why does the school fund-raise if it is a public school offering free education?
 As a public charter school, we do not receive the same federal funding that a traditional public school receives.
 Typically we only receive 80% of the needed funds to operate, therefore we need to bridge that gap through fundraising activities.

 - Why do I have to complete a volunteer application?
 Before any individual can have campus access for any activity – teacher conferences, student events, volunteering tasks – the Monroe County School District (MCSD), in line with the Florida state legislation for school security, requires everyone to complete the volunteer application process & under-go a background check.
 To be in compliance with this state legislation, nobody is approved to access the school campus until this process is completed and approval status has been granted by the MCSD.